aleksandra919/VueApp/README.md

-Application allows add nwe task to the list.
+Application allows add new task to the list.
 Tasks can be edited, removed and checked 'done'.
 Number of completed task is calculated above the list.

 Technologies: VUE.js, Bootstrap4